How To Intentionally (And Safely) Walk To Dodger Stadium And Save Your Money For Overpriced Beer

 The Dodgers are investors in a joint venture to install an aerial gondola line from Union Station on the Chinatown side of the stadium up to the parking lot.
 That plan is working its way through Metro and an environmental impact report is being prepared.

-Another plan is for Elon Musk's The Boring Company to tunnel from the Vermont light rail station to Dodger Stadium and transport people in small subway cars.
+Another plan is for The Boring Company — owned by Elon Musk — to tunnel from the Vermont light rail station to Dodger Stadium and transport people in small subway cars.
 The Dodgers organization is not part of that proposal but say it's supportive of the efforts.

 Critics of both plans question how much vehicular traffic those systems could cut.
-Also, sky buckets and underground shuttles that take people only to and from Dodger Stadium would have fairly limited use -- on game days or events like the L.A.
+Also, sky buckets and underground shuttles that take people only to and from Dodger Stadium would have fairly limited use — on game days or events such as the L.A.
 Marathon.
 Extending such systems to connect Dodger Stadium on two sides could make them part of the city's greater transportation network.

 At any rate, they would seem to be years off, but you can walk tomorrow.